codeforboston/communityconnect/README.md

 # Community Connect
 "Community Connect" is a mobile health application that aims to consolidate resources available in communities in order to promote healthy lifestyle choices.
-We are working in conjunction with Massachusetts General Hospital's [Center for Community Health Improvement](https://www.massgeneral.org/cchi/) and a community organization in Revere to create a database of resources that include substance abuse counseling, affordable healthy food options, child care, etc.
+We are working in conjunction with Massachusetts General Hospital's [Center for Community Health Improvement](https://www.massgeneral.org/cchi/) and Revere CARES Coalition to create a database of resources that include substance abuse counseling, affordable healthy food options, child care, and more.

 ## How this works
 Resources are stored in a google spreadsheet. https://docs.google.com/spreadsheets/d/108aVfUjdRr_je1Pzx-axkOZTMMtdug7iyVH1m3BsnRw/edit#gid=0